AntoinetteJ/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+ A relational database is a database model that stores data in tables.
+ SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system

-- [ ] Why do tables need a `primary key`?
+- [ ] Why do tables need a `primary key`? way of preventing duplicate rows from getting into the database
 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign Key
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+Multiple records in one table are related to multiple records in another table.
 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.